NCCA/ase-assignment-Annmariekbar/README.md

 # s5417041

 # My Report
-I am creating a simple game
+# Initial ideas
-Initial ideas -- What it should be able to do:
+I am creating a simple game, these are my initial ideas on what it should be able to do:

 - the player move an object around the scene
 - interact with other objects in the scene